facelessuser/Rummage/docs/src/markdown/installation.md

     If your Linux distribution has `gstreamer` 1.0 available (like the Fedora distro), you can install the dev packages for that instead of the 0.10 version.

-After getting all the correct prerequisites, you should be able to install Rummage with `pip`.
-Be patient while installing Rummage.
-Linux must build wxPython while macOS and Windows do not.
+After getting all the correct prerequisites, you should be able to install Rummage with `pip`, though it is recommended to try and install wxPython first via `pip install wxpython`.

+If wxPython doesn't install properly, be sure to reference wxPython's documentation to see if there is something you are missing.
+Also, creating an issue over at wxPython's GitHub site for related wxPython install issues may get you help faster than creating them on the the Rummage issue page, which is mainly meant for tracking Rummage specific issues, not wxPython install issues.

+Be patient while installing wxPython as Linux must build wxPython while macOS and Windows do not.
 If installing with `pip`, you may be waiting a long time with no real indication of how far along the process is.
 If `pip` doesn't work, you can look into building and installing manually.
-If you find any of this information incorrect, please feel free to offer a pull request or create an issue on GitHub to at least report the problem.
+If you find any of this information incorrect, please feel free to offer a pull request.

 ## macOS Prerequisites